 We had no complaints after using the Bugaboot for several months — they are simple to put on and take off thanks to a quick lacing system, and putting the boot on with heavyweight socks is made easier with the large opening.
 Columbia includes a metal D-ring for securing a gaiter hook to, a welcome feature if you are going out into the deep snow.
 We read complaints online about the fabric lacing eyelets wearing out and tearing very quickly, but did not experience this with our test model.

 We should clarify that while the eyelets are made of fabric, the fabric is simply a flexible attachment for metal grommets that the laces run through, so there is no actual friction between the laces and the fabric material itself.
-While the lacing system is simple and very similar to The North Face Chilkat 400, there is no arguing that it is still more intensive than slip-on or Pac boot models, and received the relatively low score of 6 out of 10.
+While the lacing system is simple and very similar to The North Face Chilkat 400, there is no arguing that it is still more intensive than slip-on or Pac boot models, and received a relatively low score.

 This model is a reliable choice for those looking for a solid winter boot that they can hike, work, and tromp around in the snow and cold temperatures.
 We liked it particularly on snowshoe hikes thanks to its lightweight, rigid sole and decent warmth to weight ratio.